jumaber/happy_cat_oop/README.md

 ## Backlog

-- [ ] Add new obstacles or bonuses with unique interactionsgit
+- [ ] Add new obstacles or bonuses with unique interactions
 - [ ] Add qualities for each cat
-- [ ] Improve Pause function

 ## States and Screen Transitions